Jacquelin Maycumber

 Jacquelin Michelle Maycumber (née Anderson, born 1979) is an American politician of the Republican Party.
-She is a member of the Washington House of Representatives, representing the 7th Legislative District.
+She is a former member of the Washington House of Representatives, representing the 7th Legislative District.

+Education

+She graduated from Republic High School in 1998.
+In 2002, she earned a BS in biochemistry from Colorado College.
+She also graduated from the Law Enforcement Academy in El Paso County, Colorado.

 Career

 Maycumber served as the legislative assistant to Representative Shelly Short.
+She also served on the Republic School Board.

 In February 2017, Maycumber was appointed to serve the remaining term of Representative Shelly Short after Short was appointed to the Senate.
 Maycumber won her retention election in November 2017.
+She served three terms as Minority Floor Leader.

+On February 20, 2024, Maycumber officially announced her campaign for Washington's 5th congressional district.
+She received 13.63% of the vote in the August primary, placing third out of eleven candidates, behind Republican Michael Baumgartner and Democrat Carmela Conroy.
+Maycumber did not advance to the general election.